4:1 So then, my brothers and sisters, dear friends whom I long to see, my joy and crown, stand in the Lord in this way, my dear friends!

 ‘Much of our difficulty in standing firm for Christ is that people do not see why we want (as they say) to be different.
 The world puts our attempts to live by different standards down to personal whim—like the lady whose obituary notice remarked that ‘her chief hobby was religion’.
 What we need today—as at every period of history—is the touch of the supernatural, something that cannot be explained except by saying, ‘This is the finger of God.’
 This is what is now promised, a peace which passes all understanding standing guard over our hearts.’
 (Motyer, BST)

-Which transcends all understanding – Modern counselling approached, such a Cognitive Behaviour Therapy, may go some way towards providing insight and resolution for a troubled mind.
+That surpasses all understanding – Modern counselling approached, such a Cognitive Behaviour Therapy, may go some way towards providing insight and resolution for a troubled mind.
 But ‘God’s peace produced far better results than human scheming; it is superior to all man’s devices for security, and is more efficacious in removing disquietude than any intellectual effort or reasoning power.’
 (Plummer)

 Will guard your hearts and your minds in Christ Jesus – As preachers often like to point out, the City of Philippi was guarded by a Roman garrison, and so Paul’s metaphor is very apt.